AnyaMunkh/Tableau-HumanResourceAnalytics/README.md

 # Tableau-AttritionAnalyticsDashboard

-#### This is a visualization project with Tableau on Human Resource Attrition Analytics Dashboard
+#### This is a visualization project with Tableau on Human Resource Attrition Analytics

 ##### ●	In this Tableau dashboard visualization, insights and key findings from Human resource attrition data are presented.
 ##### ●	You will see some contextual reveal of the data,which is highest attrition rate occurs among male employees in the age of 25-34, in the R&D department